sarajuliefrajtova/english-for-designer/07-year-in-review/index.md

 - Instead of forcing something too hard, allow it to flow naturally.
 There's a reason why there are obstacles in your path.
 Even water doesn't resist; it always finds its natural course.
 - Stop fighting your fears, your emotions... it's part of your space.
 The space is you.
 You're only fighting your own self.
 - When you eat, you eat.
 When you work, you work.
 Don't combine them.
 You won't rest and your work will be inefficient.
 And that goes for everything.
 Multitasking is unproductive.
+- Breath.
+Properly.
+- Don’t take yourself too seriously — in all manners.
+- Keep your mind clean.
+Keep your mind empty.
+Uncluttered.
+Having a mind full of thoughts isn’t our innate state.